1990s

 Chimpanzees of Gombe

-Jane Goodall is recognized as one of the leading researchers in primatlogy.
-She made foundamental discoveries in primate studies, such as teaching chimpanzees to use sign language and animals using tools.
+Jane Goodall is recognized as one of the leading researchers in primatology.
+She made fundamental discoveries in primate studies, such as teaching chimpanzees to use sign language and animals using tools.
 For this reason her lecture focused on the struggles of wild animals.

 "You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference, and you have to decide what kind of difference you want to make."